-The following bar chart and table provide some indication of the risks of investing in the Portfolio by showing changes in the Portfolio's performance from year to year and by showing how the Portfolio's average annual returns compare with those of a broad-based securities market index over time.
+The following bar chart and table provide some indication of the risks of investing in the Portfolio by showing changes in the Portfolio's performance from year to year and by showing how the Portfolio's average annual returns compare with those of a broad measure of market performance as well as an additional index over time.
 Separate variable annuity and variable universal life insurance account and policy fees and charges are not reflected in the bar chart and table.
 If they were, returns would be less than those shown.
-The Portfolio has selected the MSCI USA IMI Utilities 25/50 Index as its primary benchmark.
+In accordance with new regulatory requirements, the Portfolio has selected the Russell 3000[®] Index, which represents a broad measure of market performance, as a replacement for the MSCI USA IMI Utilities 25/50 Index (Gross).
+The table also includes the average annual returns of the MSCI USA IMI Utilities 25/50 Index (Gross), which is generally representative of the market sectors or types of investments in which the Portfolio invests.